Elandon Roberts: Miami Dolphins

 On March 24, 2020, the Miami Dolphins signed Roberts to a one-year, $2 million contract that includes a $1 million signing bonus.
 The signing reunited Roberts with Dolphins' head coach Brian Flores, who had previously been the linebackers coach for the New England Patriots.
 Roberts was also reunited with former Patriots' linebackers Kyle Van Noy and Kamu Grugier-Hill.
 He was named a starting inside linebacker alongside Jerome Baker.
 On December 31, Roberts was placed on injured reserve.
 He played in 13 games with 11 starts, recording 61 tackles, 1.5 sacks, one forced fumble and a fumble recovery.

 Roberts re-signed with the Dolphins on March 24, 2021.
 He was named a starting linebacker that season, playing in all 17 games with 15 starts, recording a career-high 83 tackles, 1.0 sack, four passes defensed, two forced fumbles and an interception.

 On March 18, 2022, Roberts re-signed for a third season with the Dolphins.
 He finished the season with 4.5 sacks and 107 total tackles.
 He started in all 17 games.

 Pittsburgh Steelers

 On March 16, 2023, Roberts signed a two-year contract with the Pittsburgh Steelers.
+In the 2023 season, he had 2.5 sacks, 101 tackles, and two passes defended.
+In the 2024 season, he had one sack and 46 total tackles.
+In the Wild Card Round, he had 14 total tackles in a 28–14 loss to the Baltimore Ravens.

 Las Vegas Raiders

 On March 13, 2025, Roberts signed with the Las Vegas Raiders on a one-year, $3 million contract.
+In the 2025 season, he had 90 tackles, one pass defended, and one fumble recovery in 17 games.

+Pittsburgh Steelers (second stint)

+On August 13, 2026, Roberts signed a one-year contract with the Pittsburgh Steelers.
+He was released August 30.